In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 Praga Caput Regni

-Praga, a rondel action-selection image to the Czech capital city does not suffer too greatly from lack of storage.
+Praga, a rondel action-selection homage to the Czech capital city does not suffer too greatly from lack of storage.
 The biggest problem that I experienced during the gameplay is handling stacks of Buildings, Walls, and Upgrades.
-You’re supposed to have them ready by the side of the board, but often, they will topple over and scatter around, especially if you’re on the clumsier side.
+You’re supposed to have them ready by the side of the board, but often, they will topple over and scatter around, especially if your hands are on the clumsier side of the dexterity spectrum.

 Verdict: Definitely useful and makes the storage more elegant.
 Nice to have, although the game doesn’t really need it.